gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Home View Enhancements
 #### Git Action States
 Home View now shows when Git actions (such as merge, rebase, cherry-pick, and revert) are paused due to conflicts, or when you're in the middle of a rebase or merge.
-The indicator lets you skip steps, open the GitLens rebase editor, or abort the operation.
+The indicator lets you continue or skip steps, open the GitLens rebase editor, or abort the operation.

 <img src="/wp-content/uploads/paused-rebase-states.png" class="img-responsive center img-bordered">

 #### Merge Target Status
-In GitLens 16.1, we introduced merge targets in the Home View to display the status of branches relative to their merge targets and proactively highlight potential conflicts.
+In GitLens 16.1, we introduced merge targets in the Home View to display the status of the current branch relative to its merge target and proactively highlights potential conflicts.
 In 16.2, we've expanded this feature to include status indicators for branches that have already been merged—either locally or into the upstream branch.

-This can help identify branches that have been merged but not yet deleted, or branches that have been merged into the upstream branch but not yet deleted locally.
+This can help identify branches that have been merged but not yet pushed, or branches that have been merged into the upstream branch but not yet deleted.

 #### Improved GitLens View Navigation